smorks/keepassnatmsg/README.md

 __First:__ If an error occures it will be shown as notification in system tray or as message box in KeePass.

 Otherwise please check if it could be an error of the client you are using.
-For passIFox and chromeIPass you can [report an error here](https://github.com/varjolintu/keepassxc-browser/issues/).
+For keepassxc-browser issues you can [report an error here](https://github.com/varjolintu/keepassxc-browser/issues/).

 If you are having problems with KeePassNatMsg, please tell us at least the following information: